pavelkomarov/pavelkomarov.github.io/README.md

 ## Structure
 - `_config.yaml` contains basic Jekyll configuration.
-- `_data/whatever.yml` contains some variables accessible via `site.data.whatever` for use by the theme.
 - `_includes` contains pieces of html and markdown that can be reused throughout the site, like the navbar.
 - `_layouts` contains overarching structures to be used by pages.
 These make use of components from `_includes`.
 - `projects/_posts` contains files named `YEAR-MO-DAY-title.md` which constitute project descriptions.